Monitor and Troubleshoot BOVPN Tunnels

 - In the tunnel route settings for both devices, verify that the IP addresses and subnet masks are correct:

-- The local IP address must match the IP address of a local host or network.
+- For manual BOVPNs, the local IP address must match the IP address of a local host or network.

 - The remote IP address must be the IP address of a host or private network on the remote VPN gateway.